-You decide where you'll intern.
+You decide where you will intern.
 The applicant selects the facility(ies) of his/her choice in which to complete practicum experiences.
-Once you are accepted into the UNC Dietetic Internship and have completed a two-week didactic session, you can begin your program no matter where you reside.
+Once you are accepted into the UNC Dietetic Internship and have completed two online graduate courses providing four graduate credits during the first two weeks of June, followed by a mandatory three-day orientation on the UNC campus, you can begin your program no matter where you reside.

 You participate in designing your program.
 Designed to prepare entry-level dietitians, the UNC Dietetic Internship allows you to choose a concentration area within your overall practice experience.
-The UNC internship has the choices of Nutrition Education and Management in Dietetics for its two concentration areas; interns make their choice at the time of application to the program.
+The UNC internship has the choices of Nutrition Education and Counseling and Management in Dietetics for its two concentration areas; interns make their choice at the time of application to the program.